Institute of Rural Health to Sponsor Spring Web Series on Traumatic Brain Injury

-Traumatic brain injury research, education and prevention will be explored in a free, six-part Web series, sponsored by Idaho State University’s Institute of Rural Health.
+Traumatic brain injury research, education and prevention will be explored in a free, five-part Web series, sponsored by Idaho State University’s Institute of Rural Health and Rocky Mountain Learning, a nonprofit online meeting and training provider.

 Here’s the schedule:

-April 13-Family Coping after a Traumatic Brain Injury
+April 9- Grief and Loss among Families after a Brain Injury

 The series is supported by a grant from the U.S. Department of Health and Human Services Administration’s Maternal and Child Health Bureau.

-For more information, contact the Institute of Rural Health at the ISU-Meridian Health Science Center, 208-373-1773.
+For more information, contact Russell Spearman in the Institute of Rural Health, (208) 373-1773 or at email@example.com.